chromeheartless/chromeheartless/README.md

 - I love being able to use my creativity

 (I use Linux btw)

----
-### Skills
+## Skills

 I am pretty good with python, html, css and javascript.
 "Oh, but you know nothing!
 Rust is the future 🤓".
-Eat my dick bruh, I like python and I'll keep using python.
+Shut up bruh, I like python and I'll keep using python.

-#### Projects I've done:
+### Projects I've done:

-##### Python:
+#### Python:

 - Telegram bots
 - Scraping tools